ajlinhard/byte-size-docs/Kafka/Kafka-Technique-Repartition-A-Topic.md

 # Repartitioning a Kafka Topic to Add Another Consumer

 Unfortunately, Kafka doesn't support directly changing the number of partitions for an existing topic without data loss risk.
+You may have to do this as services scale and the number of consumers needed to keep up grows.
+But, first a small Kafka functionality thought excercise:

+### What happens if you assign extra Consumers to the same partition?
+When two or more consumers with the same consumer group ID are assigned to the same Kafka topic, they **will not** be assigned to the same partition.
+Kafka's consumer group protocol ensures that each partition is assigned to exactly one consumer within a consumer group at any given time.

+Here's what actually happens:

+1. Kafka's group coordinator (a specialized broker role) manages partition assignment among consumers in the same group.

+2. When multiple consumers join the same consumer group, Kafka will distribute the partitions among them, with each partition being assigned to exactly one consumer.

+3. If you have more consumers in a group than partitions in the topic, some consumers will be idle and won't receive any messages.
+For example:
+   - If you have a topic with 3 partitions and 5 consumers in the same group
+   - Only 3 consumers will be active (one per partition)
+   - The remaining 2 consumers will be idle (no partitions assigned)

+4. If a consumer fails or leaves the group, Kafka will detect this and trigger a rebalance, reassigning that consumer's partitions to the remaining active consumers in the group.

+This one-to-one mapping between partitions and consumers (within a consumer group) is a fundamental aspect of Kafka's design and enables:
+- Guaranteed message ordering within a partition
+- Load balancing across consumers
+- Horizontal scalability up to the number of partitions

+This is why the number of partitions in a topic effectively sets the upper limit on how many consumers in a single consumer group can process messages from that topic in parallel.

 Here are the approaches to effectively "repartition" a topic:

 ## Method 1: Create a New Topic with More Partitions